Generic Name: deferiprone (de-FER-i-prone) (Oral route)

 Deferiprone can cause agranulocytosis, often preceded by neutropenia, that can lead to serious infections and death.
-Measure the absolute neutrophil count (ANC) before starting deferiprone therapy and weekly on therapy.
-Interrupt deferiprone therapy if neutropenia or infection develops and monitor the ANC more frequently.
+Measure the absolute neutrophil count (ANC) before starting deferiprone therapy and monitor weekly while on therapy.
+Interrupt deferiprone therapy if infection develops and monitor the ANC more frequently.
 Advise patients to immediately report any symptoms indicative of infection .

 Commonly used brand name(s)

 Available Dosage Forms:

 Deferiprone is used to remove excess iron from the body in thalassemia patients who have blood transfusions.

 Deferiprone is an iron chelator (binder).
 It combines with iron in the blood.
 The combination of iron and deferiprone is then removed from the body by the kidneys.
 If you have too much iron in the body, it can damage various organs and tissues.

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.